ndnestor/Awesome-Links/Code Documentation.md

 // tableName: The table to search
 // fieldName: The field to search within the table
 // fieldValue: The field value that is being searched for
 // isExact: Only affects the result if fieldValue is a string.
 If true, string must match exactly.
-If false, string only needs to be constained in the record searchInField(tableName, fieldName, fieldValue, ixExact): Promise<object[]>
+If false, string only needs to be contained in the record searchInField(tableName, fieldName, fieldValue, ixExact): Promise<object[]>

 // Adds a record to the database